gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

 anywhere within a source line, except in a comment or within a string literal.
-The identifier following the ``$`` must match one of the symbols defined in the symbol definition file, and the result is to substitute the value of the symbol in place of ``$symbol`` in the output file.
+The identifier following the ``$`` must match one of the symbols defined in the symbol definition file and the resulting output substitutes the value of the symbol in place of ``$symbol`` in the output file.

-Note that although the substitution of strings within a string literal is not possible, it is possible to have a symbol whose defined value is a string literal.
+Note that although you can't substitute strings within a string literal, you can have a symbol whose defined value is a string literal.
 So instead of setting XYZ to ``hello`` and writing:

 .. code-block:: ada